LLNL/Abmarl/docs/src/gridworld.rst

 State
 `````

-State Components manage the state of the simulation alongside the Grid.
-Each State
+:ref:`State Components <>` manage the state of the simulation alongside the :ref:`Grid <gridworld_grid>`.
-has a reset function that resets the simulation at the the start of each episode.
+Each State has a reset function that resets the simulation at the the start of each episode.
-States can also provide additional API as needed.

 Actor
 `````

-Actor Components are responsible for processing agent actions and producing changes to the state of the simulation.
+:ref:`Actor Components <>` are responsible for processing agent actions and producing changes to the state of the simulation.
 Actors assign supported agents with an appropriate action space and process agents' actions based on the Actor's key.
 The result of the action is a change in the simulation's state, and Actors should return that change in a reasonable form.
-For example, the MoveActor appends MovingAgents' action spaces with a 'move' channel and looks for the 'move' key in the agent's incoming action.
+For example, the :ref:`MoveActor <>` appends :ref:`MovingAgents' <>` action spaces with a 'move' channel and looks for the 'move' key in the agent's incoming action.
 After a move is processed, the MoveActor returns how much the agent actually moved.